A7med7x7/ReproGen/README.md

 # Geoscience-LLM-trainer
 In this tutorial, we will explore how to use the [ReproGen](https://github.com/A7med7x7/ReproGen) tool to generate a reproducible project workflow and inspect the infrastructure and platform design for large-model training.
 ### Prerequisites
-To run this experiment you need the following:
+To run this experiment, you need the following:
 1. An account on [Chameleon Cloud](https://chameleoncloud.org).
 2. Configured SSH key added to the Chameleon Cloud sites.(see [create keys](https://teaching-on-testbeds.github.io/hello-chameleon/#:~:text=Exercise%3A%20Create%20SSH%20keys) exercise on Hello Chameleon)